MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### QR codes detected, but why am I getting no data?

-* If the platform cannot decode the qrcode, there will be no data.
+* If the platform cannot decode the QR code, there will be no data.
 You can use the stream and interpret the data using open-source code.
 In RS6, more encodings are supported.
 * Some features such as structure append and micro-QR codes are not supported.

 ### How to clear the codes from my app?
-It seems once you find a code, they tend to persist.
+It seems once you find a code, they tend to persist?

 QR codes only persist in the boot session.
 Once you reboot your device (or restart the driver), QR codes will be detected as new objects.
 QR codes are unique and persist within the driver session.